-SOC 371 - Work and the Corporation (3)
+SOC 371 - Work and the Corporation (3 credits)

 The social history of labor, including the local unions and the Mollie Maguires.
 A history of labor theories from conservatism to liberalism and the development of collective bargaining.
 Questions of good management and bureaucracy will be investigated along with the quality of work, the improvement of work conditions, and questions of what is leisure.
-Prerequisites: CORE 157 or consent of the instructor.
+Prerequisites: SOC 101 or consent of the instructor.

-SOC 372 - Religion and Society (3)
+SOC 372 - Religion and Society (3 credits)

-A study of religion from the perspective of the Sociology of Religion the meanings, sources, variations, and conflicts of religion.
-The relationship of Sociology of Religion to Theology, Psychology, Anthropology, etc. Religion and economic realities, Church and State Issues, and religions in the U.S. in the past, present, and future.
-Prerequisites: CORE 157 or consent of the instructor.
+A study of religion from a sociological perspective into the meanings, sources, variations, and conflicts of religion; comparisons of sociological views of religion to theological, psychological, and anthropological perspectives; the role of religion in American social, political, and economic life.
+Prerequisites: SOC 101 or consent of the instructor.

-SOC 373 - Juvenile Delinquency (3)
+SOC 373 - Juvenile Delinquency (3 credits)

 The sociological and social psychological factors involved in delinquent behavior.
 The material is considered within the framework of definition, extent, causation, and accountability, and the reaction to the problem of juvenile delinquency.
 Cross-listed as CJ 373.
-Prerequisites: CORE 157 or consent of the instructor.
+Prerequisites: SOC 101 or consent of the instructor.

-SOC 380 - Current Social Movements (3)
+SOC 380 - Current Social Movements (3 credits)

 Social movements are sources of tension which may signal unseen characteristics and possibilities within a social order.
-Crime prevention through neighborhood organizing and victims movements, the environmental movement, the civil rights movement, and the labor movement.
+Crime prevention through neighborhood organizing and victims' movements, the environmental movement, the civil rights movement, and the labor movement.
 Social movement theory, collective behavior (crowds, panics, mobs, contagion).
 The emergence, maintenance, and failure of social movements.
 Consideration of the skills needed for a successful movement.
-Prerequisites: CORE 157 or consent of the instructor.
+Prerequisites: SOC 101 or consent of the instructor.

-SOC 403 - Urban and Community Studies (3)
+SOC 403 - Urban and Community Studies (3 credits)